WheelockLab/NetworkLevelAnalysis/docs/source/using_the_gui.rst

     Selection of network-level test(s).
 One can be selected, or multiple with Ctrl/Shift + left click.
     See :doc:`Network-level tests`
 #.
 Run options
     Checkboxes to select test method(s).
 If within network pair is selected, full connectome will also be selected.
+Note: Chi-Squared and Hypergeometric tests are incompatible with the within newtork pair method.
+Quality control (See: :ref:`Quality Control <quality_control>`) button launches the quality control menu.
     Permutation count is how many permutations to run.
 More permutations will take more time, but will produce more precise results.
     Run will run the edge level test and open the results window.